 Please know that when this child joins my family I plan to take as much time off of work as possible.
 I can’t wait to share my faith and love with this child.

 I know that you are making a tough and courageous decision for your own future and the future of this child.
 I hope my profile has answered some of your questions about me.
-I invite you to contact me if you would like to learn more.
+Please contact me if you would like to learn more.
 I wish you all the best on your journey as you make your adoption plan.
 I look forward to hearing from you and thank-you again for taking the time to read my profile!